Huanghai Challenger: Huanghai Challenger, Huanghai Navigator, Huanghai Dawn, and Huanghai Falcon

-The Huanghai Challenger was sold with the Huanghai Navigator, Huanghai Dawn, and Huanghai Falcon names depending on the region and year of the model.
-Different codes were given to the different models, but the specifications and styling remains largely the same.
-Prices of the Huanghai Challenger ranges from 69,800 to 81,800 yuan.
+The Huanghai Challenger was sold under the names Huanghai Navigator, Huanghai Dawn, and Huanghai Falcon, depending on the region and model year.
+Different codes were assigned to the various models, but the specifications and styling remain largely the same.
+The prices of the Huanghai Challenger range from 69,800 to 81,800 yuan.

 Gonow Kairui/ Kaixuan and Gonow Troy 100/200

 The Gonow Victor (凯睿-Kairui) and Gonow Victory (凯旋-Kaixuan) are both mid-size SUV that shares the same platform as the Huanghai Challenger.
 Manufactured by Gonow from 2005 to 2009, the SUVs also spawned pickups called the Gonow Troy 100 (GA100-财运100) and Gonow Troy 200 (GA200-财运200) that shares the same exterior styling.
 The Troy 100 was priced from 52,900 yuan to 59,800 yuan.

 Gonow Jetstar SUV and Gonow Troy 300

 The Gonow Jetstar SUV (帅舰-Shuaijian) was a mid-size SUV that shares the same platform as the Huanghai Challenger.
 The Gonow Jetstar was manufactured by Gonow from 2007 to 2009 with a price of 79,800 yuan.

 The facelift versions of the Jetstar SUV were called the Gonow Shuaiwei (帅威) and Gonow Shuaichi (帅驰).
 Both models ceased production in 2008.

 The Gonow Troy 300 (财运300) was a mid-size pickup that is essentially the pickup version of the Gonow Jetstar SUV which shares the same platform as the Huanghai Challenger.